CS180-022-2/Project_5/README.md

 <img width="213" alt="deleteProfile" src="https://user-images.githubusercontent.com/74845705/101247657-bac2ab80-3755-11eb-8d93-8a571f51b73a.png">

 ### ProfileServer Class
 #### Description
+A class representing the backend server-side of our application.
+All the processing of data, connecting to the client, and file I/O happens here.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers
 3. Tested that all methods exist, and have the correct return type and modifiers
 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
+#### Class Documentation
+##### login() method
+Check the username and password to see if the user logs in.
+Returns true if the user entered username and password are correct, false otherwise.
+##### getProfile() method
+Returns the Profile that matches with the given userId parameter
+##### setUserProfile() method
+Sets the userProfile up with the inserted userId.
+Return true if setup is successful, false if userId is not found in the database.
+##### requestFriend() method
+Sends out a friend request to the reciever using userId as a guide.
+Returns "RequestSuccess" if the request was successful; "Already friend!" if in each other 's friendList already; "Already requested!" if requested user is in requester's requested list; "Already being requested!" if the requested user has already sent a request to requester.
+##### deleteFriend() method
+Deletes a friend in user's friend's list and removes user from the deleted friend's friends list.
+Return true if the deletion is successful, false otherwise.
+##### uniquePhoneNoCheck() method
+Checks to make sure every phone number registered is unique.
+Returns true if the phone number is unique, false if it has been used.
+##### uniqueIdCheck() method
+Checks if the given parameter userId is unique in the database.
+Returns true if userId is unique, false otherwise
+##### acceptFriend() method
+Accepts the request in pending list, add to each other's friendList, and remove from pending and requested list.
+Return "AcceptSuccess" if there is an request and are accepted successfully; "No request found" if there are no request; "No such user found" if Ids cannot be found.
+##### denyFriend() method
+Denies the request in pending list and deletes history in pending and requested list.
+Return "DenySuccess" if there is an request and deny successfully; "No request found" if there are no request; "No such user found" if Ids cannot be found.
+##### resendRequest() method
+Checks if the request has been sent.
+If not, resend request; if sent, asks the user to be more patient.
+Return "RequestExisted" if the request is in the user's pending list; "ResendSuccess" if there is no request and the request is resend; "No such user found" if Ids cannot be found.
+##### run() method
+Starts whenever a new socket is accepted.
+Creates a printWriter and a bufferedReader.
+Uses a switch statement to perform different tasks required by the client.

 ### RegisterFrame Class
 #### Description
+A class representing the frame that allows the users to register for this application.
+All users must register before being able to login to the application.
+All the account details must conform to the respective validation rules.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers